Leib Gurwicz: London

-Upon arriving in London, Rabbi Gurwicz gave a shiur at his father-in-law's Etz Chaim Yeshiva; one of his students was Rabbi Immanuel Jakobovits, who received semicha from him.
+Upon arriving in London, Gurwicz gave a shiur at his father-in-law's Etz Chaim Yeshiva; one of his students was Rabbi Immanuel Jakobovits, who received semicha from him.
 He also served as the Rav of the Great Garden Street Synagogue in the East End.

 Gateshead

-In 1948 Rabbi Gurwicz's brother-in-law, Rabbi Leib Lopian, who studied in the Gateshead Kollel headed by Rabbi Eliyahu Eliezer Dessler, wrote to him in London suggesting that he join the staff of the budding Gateshead yeshiva.
+In 1948 Gurwicz's brother-in-law, Rabbi Leib Lopian, who studied in the Gateshead Kollel headed by Rabbi Eliyahu Eliezer Dessler, wrote to him in London suggesting that he join the staff of the budding Gateshead yeshiva.
 This yeshiva had grown to 120 students from the influx of refugees following World War II, and now included immigrant students whose learning skills were much greater than those of boys from the East End, since the former had studied in Europe's leading yeshivas.
 Rabbi Gurwicz was accepted to the staff and began teaching the highest shiur (class).
 Under his leadership, the number of students increased many times over, and Gateshead became Europe's primary Torah center.
 He also served as the chairman of the World Agudath Israel.

 In 1977 his first wife died of a heart attack.
 He was married to his second wife, Malka (Mollie) Isbee, for nearly four years, until his death in 1982.

 Death and succession

-Rabbi Gurwicz suffered a stroke on 20 October 1982 and died later that day.
-At the funeral on Thursday, 21 October,.
+Gurwicz suffered a stroke on 20 October 1982 and died later that day.
+The funeral was held on Thursday, 21 October.

 He was succeeded as rosh yeshiva by his son, Avrohom Gurwicz.